ricEsco/DRS_analysis/README.md

 - Choose a time after the end of most waveforms recorded by Ch.1. (in ns)
   - This value can be arrived at by looking through a few waveforms.

-Likewise for the remaining channels.
+Likewise for the remaining channels...

 ---
 ### Location of generated root files, waveforms and histograms.